Ching-i Tu

-Ching-i Tu (涂经诒 (涂經詒, Tú Jīng-yí); born 13 May 1935 in Nanking, China) is an expert on classical Chinese poetry, Chinese intellectual history, Chinese hermeneutics, and cultural changes in modern East Asia.
-He was a professor and chair of the Department of East Asian Languages and Cultures at Rutgers University and the director of the Confucius Institute of Rutgers University (CIRU).
-Tu has edited several books and authored several academic papers.
+Ching-I Tu (涂经诒 (涂經詒, Tú Jīng-yí); born 13 May 1935 in Nanking, China) is an expert on classical Chinese poetry, Chinese intellectual history, Chinese hermeneutics, and cultural changes in modern East Asia.
+He was a professor and founding chair of the Department of East Asian Languages and Cultures at Rutgers University and the founding director of the Confucius Institute of Rutgers University (CIRU).
+Tu has written and edited several books and authored a number of academic articles.

 Biography

 Tu was born in Nanking, China in 1935.
 He graduated from National Taiwan University with B.A. in 1958 and received a Ph.D. from the University of Washington in 1967.
 He married his wife, Sabrina S. Wang, on 14 June 1970.
 He was a visiting professor at University of Hawaii in Honolulu, from 1971 to 1972, and then at National Taiwan University in Taipei, from 1974 to 1975.

 Tu was the first faculty member to teach Chinese language at Rutgers University.
 He established the Chinese program, and was important in the development of Chinese studies, Asian studies and Asian-American studies at Rutgers.
-He initiated the introduction of Japanese in the 1980s and was instrumental in the introduction of Korean and Hindi.
+He was initiated the introduction of Japanese in the 1980s and later instrumental in the introduction of Korean and Hindi. at Rutgers University.

-Tu also initiated the Rutgers Multi-Media Chinese Teaching System, which received the 2008 World Languages Award from Multimedia Educational Resource for Learning and Online Teaching.
-Tu is currently the Director of the Confucius Institute at Rutgers.
+Tu also initiated the Rutgers Multimedia Chinese Teaching System (RMCTS), which received the 2008 World Languages Award from Multimedia Educational Resource for Learning and Online Teaching (MERLOT.)
+In 2007, Tu initiated the Confucius Institute of Rutgers University (CIRU) and served as the founding director until 2017.